MastodonC/kixi.hecuba/README.md

 We are using Vagrant to manage dev environments.

-+ Install VirtualBox v4.3.8 from [here](https://www.virtualbox.org/wiki/Downloads) or preferably via your OS's package manager.
++ Install VirtualBox v4.3.28 (correct as of 10th June 2015) from [here](https://www.virtualbox.org/wiki/Downloads) or preferably via your OS's package manager.
 + Install Vagrant v.
-1.4.3 from [here](http://www.vagrantup.com/) or preferably via your OS's package manager.
+1.7.2 (correct as of 10th June 2015) from [here](http://www.vagrantup.com/) or preferably via your OS's package manager.
 + install the vbguest plugin so Virtual Box guest additions will updated for you ``vagrant plugin install vagrant-vbguest``
 + ``cd ${PROJECT_HOME}``